Please note, the Recruiting Program requires registration. See the Sign Up / Registration page for more information.

 - If you do not see an employer, organization, or industry of interest to you interviewing on campus, they are most likely still interested in hiring you!
 Refer to the Career Pathways section of the OCS website and use OCS drop-in advising hours, Monday through Friday 1:00–4:00pm, to let OCS help you develop an individualized job or internship search plan.

-Although students often report that it feels like “everyone” is using campus interviews to find their job or internship, statistically that is not the case.
+Although students often report that it feels like “everyone” is going through the formal recruiting process to find their job or internship, statistically that is not the case.
 Many students apply to research opportunities, fellowships, and/or graduate programs with help from their professors, houses, and OCS.
-Many students find their full-time job or summer internship through a Crimson Careers “Non-Campus Interview Program” posting, an OCS panel or event, or through developing their professional network.
-Below, see last year's campus interview “By the Numbers.”
+Many students find their full-time job or summer internship through a Crimson Careers “Non-Recruiting Program” posting, an OCS panel or event, or through developing their professional network.
+Below, see last year's OCS Recruiting Program “By the Numbers.”
 You may also want to review previous Harvard Seniors: Next Steps to get a larger perspective on your classmate’s activities.

 |# in class:||1,644||1,710||1,735||1,671|